 A Bloomsbury House, London wedding for Jane and Henrik, bringing together family and friends from around the world.
 Hong Kong, Singapore, USA and Norway - plus more.
 All came for an emotional wedding ceremony at Bloomsbury House, in the heart of London (a stone's throw from the British Museum).
 But first the prep, not the bride this time, the groom.
 Henrik and his friends, getting ready at The Sloane Club, in Chelsea.
 I arrived early, Henrik was already set to go...the videographer did get him to do a bit of a re-run of his dressing, for the camera, when she arrived.
 Then it was into a taxi and across town, to Bloomsbury House.

 Wedding ceremony at Bloomsbury House

-With a celebrant, Miranda, rather than a registrar, it was a ceremony about the couple, rather than the legal bureaucracy of signing registers, etc. Their own vows, which led to hankerchiefs all round – Henrik set everyone off first I think?
-After the ceremony – a few quick pictures in the square opposite (not the most exciting weather/light but some pigeons!).
-Then drinks in the ceremony room.
-An hour later, a surprise for the guests – two old red routemaster buses, to take them on a tour of London landmarks, before heading to the dinner venue in Clapham, South-West London.
+With a celebrant, Miranda, rather than a registrar, it was a ceremony about the couple, rather than the legal bureaucracy of signing registers, etc. Their own vows, which led to handkerchiefs all-round - Henrik set everyone off first I think?
+After the ceremony - a few quick pictures in the square opposite (not the most exciting weather/light but some pigeons trying to photobomb!).
+Then some drinks in the ceremony room.
+An hour later, a surprise for the guests - two old red Routemaster buses, to take them on a tour of London landmarks, before heading to the wedding dinner venue in Clapham, South-West London.
 This Bloomsbury House wedding was moving south of the river!